 School Options in BC

-In person (IP) schools, often referred to as “brick & mortar”, public schools are your local school(s) open to all students.
-Offering K-12 education some school districts also offer Strong Start programs for children under age 5.
+In-person (IP) schools, often referred to as “brick & mortar”, public schools are your local school(s) open to all students.
+Offering K-12/13 education some school districts also offer Strong Start programs for children under age 5.

-Independent schools are regulated by the Independent School Act overseen by the Ministry of Education.
-Independent schools offer Distributed Learning (now called Online Learning), and some have brick and mortar locations as well.
+Independent schools are regulated by the Independent School Act and overseen by the Ministry of Education.
+Independent schools offer Online Learning (OL), and some have brick-and-mortar locations as well.

 Education Options in BC

 “Homeschooling is typically led by a home educator (a parent or guardian) who delivers an educational program to a child at home.
-Homeschoolers are not eligible to receive a B.C.
+Homeschoolers are not eligible to receive a Dogwood diploma unless they’ve achieved all 80 required credits.
+B.C.
 Certificate of Graduation.

 Homeschooling programs are not: